kergru/BuzzwordMe/cheatsheets/SoftwareArchitecture.md

 Lets you ensure that a class has only one instance, while providing a global access point to this instance.
 Example: java.lang.Runtime#getRuntime()

 ### Structural Patterns

 #### Adapter
 Allows objects with incompatible interfaces to collaborate.The Adapter acts as a wrapper between two objects.
 It catches calls for one object and transforms them to format and interface recognizable by the second object.

 #### Bridge
-divides business logic or huge class into separate class hierarchies that can be developed independently.
+Divides business logic or huge class into separate class hierarchies that can be developed independently.
 One of these hierarchies (often called the Abstraction) will get a reference to an object of the second hierarchy (Implementation).
 The abstraction will be able to delegate some (sometimes, most) of its calls to the implementations object.
 Since all implementations will have a common interface, they’d be interchangeable inside the abstraction.
 Example: Device and Remote Control